component-driven/component-driven-development/src/exercises/exercise05/Readme.md

 ### 5.3 Simplifying whitespace management

 There are several solutions to the previous task, but the most obvious ones require switching a horizontal padding or margin to a vertical on narrow screens.
-There are better ways to keep the gap between elements.
+There are better ways to implement a gap between elements.

 One solution is to use [a negative margin](https://medium.com/@justintulk/why-css-grid-frameworks-have-negative-margins-37d67cf6acc8) on the container to keep grid items close to the container edges: